Apple TV 4K – Fourth-Generation, 2025 – What to expect

 What is Apple TV 4K?

 Apple TV 4K is more than a streaming service box.
-It’s a high-performance tech glue linking your Apple devices, Apple services, and smart home to one of the key devices in many people’s lives—the TV.
+It’s high-performance, techy glue linking your Apple devices, Apple services, and smart home to one of the key devices in many people’s lives—the TV.

-At about $129, the current version is more powerful and expensive than most competitor products, and I would argue it is Apple’s best-value product, able to achieve some pretty cool things.
+At about $129, the current version is more powerful and expensive than most competitor products.
+Yet, I would argue it is Apple’s best-value product, able to deliver some frequently used features efficiently.

 Apple TV 4K – History